Products

 6. Cone Beam Computed Tomography Imaging

 CBCT shows a three-dimensional image of the face and jaws.
-It's more commonly used in dentistry than CT scanning.
+It’s more common in dentistry than CT scanning.

-Because it requires smaller, less expensive technology than an x-ray machine, many dentists offer CBCT imaging in their private practices.
-CBCT images are advantageous in planning dental implant placement, difficult extractions, and complex root canals.
+Because it requires smaller, less expensive technology than an X-ray machine, many dentists offer CBCT imaging in their private practices.
+CBCT images are advantageous in planning dental implant placement, complicated extractions, and complex root canals.

 How Often Should Dental X-rays Be Performed?